3.11. Virtual terminal

 3.11.1.
 Overview

-Virtual terminal (VT) is a technological solution that allows to process transactions from merchant’s personal account on User Interface.
-This feature doesn’t require merchant’s API integration to Payneteasy.
+Virtual terminal (VT) is a technological solution that allows to process transactions from Merchant’s personal account on User Interface.
+This feature doesn’t require Merchant’s API integration to Payneteasy.
 VT immediately provides a full-featured payment manager’s workplace.
 VT is used for remote processing of transactions without the presence of a customer, for example, if the customer places an order or pays for services while being in another city or country.
-VT is fully customized to meet the business needs.
-Flexible templates will help to minimize the work of filling all the customer details.
-Overview: The Virtual terminal supports recurring payments (by recurring ID).
-If the customer provided cardholder data to Payneteasy processing system before, and the merchant registered such payment to get recurring ID, future payments can be made with recurring ID instead of cardholder data.
+VT workflow is fully customizable in order to meet the business needs.
+Flexible templates will help to minimize time of filling all the customer details.
+The Virtual terminal supports recurring payments (by recurring ID).
+If the customer provided cardholder data to Payneteasy processing system before, and the Merchant registered such payment to get recurring ID, future payments can be made with recurring ID instead of cardholder data.
 VT also allows to generate a link for the customer to submit cardholder data in the secure environment, and, if needed, pass 3-D Secure validation.

-VT provides a secure way of processing transactions with support of asymmetric cryptography.
-Generate a pair of public and private keys, pass public key to Payneteasy support and upload the private key in Browser Console (Import private key to Browser Console) or User Interface (Import private key to User Interface).
+VT provides a secure way of processing MOTO transactions with support of asymmetric cryptography.
+In order to do so please, Generate a pair of public and private keys and then pass public key to Payneteasy support and upload the private key in Browser Console (Import private key to Browser Console) or User Interface (Import private key to User Interface).

-• accepting payments from both new and previously registered customers (Deposit);
+• accepting payments from both new and previously registered customers (Sale);

 • transfer of funds from card to card, both for new and previously registered customers (C2C (Card to Card) Transfer);